EleniPistiloglou/DAAR2/README.md

 None of the attributes above are mandatory, but the request has to contain a body (empty or not). <br />
 A request with empty body returns all CVs in the index. <br />
-One or both values of expRange can be null.  <br />
+The second value of expRange is not mandatory.
+Null values are also accepted.  <br />
 To restrict the search on CVs uploaded after a certain date, send the request to `localhost:8080/api/candidate/searchcreatedsince/date` using the format YYYY-MM-DD for date.  <br />
 The results will appear in descending order of date.  <br />